Anne de Montmorency, 1st Duke of Montmorency: Milan

 In July of 1538, talks were conducted between the Emperor and king of France at Aigues-Mortes.
 For these important discussions Montmorency was among those granted an Imperial audience.
 The devolution of Milan to Angoulême was again discussed, in return for François committing France to a war against the Osmanlı İmparatorluğu.
 The two men agreed to co-operate going forward in the 'defence of Christendom' and reunification of the church behind Catholicism.
 Montmorency was delighted at the success of the meeting, which astonishing contemporaries insofar as the two bitter adversaries now appeared to be friends.
 While some at court were sceptical of this new friendship, Montmorency assured the court that the peace between the two men would last their entire lives.
 For his part, Montmorency ensured that France honoured the truce with the Empire.

 Montmorency would be completely ascendent in the direction of French foreign policy for the next two years.
 His desire was to secure Milan for France, but through diplomatic means.
 All ambassadors wrote to him alongside the king.
-He recognised that to best achieve his goal, he needed to be in a position of strength with the Empire, and therefore sought to consolidate the French position in Piemonte and Savoia.
+He recognised that to best achieve his goal, he needed to be in a position of strength with the Empire, and therefore sought to consolidate the French position in Piedmont and Savoy.
 Parlements and Chambre des comptes (chamber of accounts) were established in each of the occupied regions.
-Fortification was also undertaken of the key city of Piemonte, Turin, while the northern border was simultaneously fortified by Montmorency's brother La Rochepot.
+Fortification was also undertaken of the key city of Piedmont, Turin, while the northern border was simultaneously fortified by Montmorency's brother La Rochepot.

 As Constable of France, Montmorency was approached by foreign kingdoms that wished to do business with France.
 To this end in 1539 he received a request from the English court for the provision of 60,000 m^{2} of hemp fabric.
 This would have been sufficient to supply 100 great ships.
 In response it was 'diplomatically' protested that France lacked the capacity to fulfil such an order.

 It was through the protection and patronship of Montmorency, that Saint-André received the charges of lieutenant-general and governor of Lyon in 1539.